TradeIdeasPhilip/bounce-3d/README.md

 I.e. WebGL and GPUs.

 ## Current Status
+It's looking pretty good.

-I'm testing a lot of ideas at once.
+There are a lot of TODO items in the code.
-Currently you see several different things that don't make sense together.
-And other items are temporarily commented out.

-I'd like to play with the lights and shadows and reflections more.

-I want to make the shadows work!
+And I've always got new ideas that I want to try, so I may never be _done_.
+But what's present seems to work pretty well.

 ## See it Running
 * Run it yourself